juandelfrio/free-code-camp-git-tutorial/README.md

           *   Untracked files are not yet part of the repo.

 D. Add and update files in git repo folder
           *  Note that both Git Bash and PowerShell terminals can be open at the same time, and commands in both terminals execute in turn, so the following issue is not inconvenient.
    1. *** DO NOT USE:
           *  git add
           *  command in the Git Bash terminal, or the following error occurs:
           *  "fatal: Unable to create 'C:/ ...path... /.git/index.lock': No such file or *  directory" BUT
           *  git add
           *  DOES WORK in the PowerShell terminal.
    2. In PowerShell terminal, type
           *  git add <filename>
           *  or, to include all the files in the folder, type
           *  git add .
           *  The period automatically includes everything in the git repo folder.
-     iii.
-Again type
+   3. Again type
           *  git status
           *  Check that files intended to be sent to GitHub are listed under
           *  "Changes to be committed:"

 E. Send updated git repo folder to GitHub
-       i. git commit prepares selected files in the repo folder for sending to GitHub.
+   1. git commit prepares selected files in the repo folder for sending to GitHub.
-      ii. *** DO NOT USE:
+   2. *** DO NOT USE:
           * git commit
           * command in Git Bash terminal - refer to section D.i., above.
-     iii.
-In PowerShell terminal, type
+   3. In PowerShell terminal, type
           * git commit -m "[Enter a message <= 50 characters to display in "Commit Changes" in GitHub]" -m [this 2nd -m is optional] "[Enter message with more detail that will go into the committed folder's Extended Description box]".
-     iv.
-In PowerShell terminal, type
+   4. In PowerShell terminal, type
          * git push origin main
          * 'push' sends the repo to GitHub
          * 'origin' tells location of git repo